The information in this article applies to:

 I am ready to create plan sheets for my design.
 How can I use the layout tool to accomplish this?

 Home Designer Pro uses two file types: plans and layouts.
-In a plan file (.plan), we design a 2D and 3D model of a structure, and in a layout file (.layout) we arrange views of that model as well as text and other annotation to produce professional quality construction documents.
+In a plan file (.plan), we design a 2D and 3D model of a structure, and in a layout file (.layout) we arrange views of that model as well as text and other annotations to produce professional quality construction documents.

 To start a new layout in Home Designer Pro